-• Mortality and morbidity

-The mortality and morbidity assumptions are based on rates of mortality and morbidity that are appropriate to the nature of the risks covered based on the Parent Company's actual experience.
+Mortality and morbidity mortality and morbidity assumptions are based on rates of mortality and morbidity that are appropriate to the nature of the risks covered based on the Parent Company's actual experience.

 The mortality assumption is based on the Parent Company's 2015 Mortality Study, which covers actual death claims experience for policies issued from January 1, 1998 to December 31, 2013.
+The morbidity assumptions are based on the 2016 Morbidity study, which covers actual living claims experience of Manulife Philippines based on exposure from January 1, 2009 - September 30, 2015.
 The morbidity assumptions are consistent with the IC approved rates used in product pricing.

-• Discount rates
+Discount rates

 Discount rates relate to the time value of money.
 The risk-free discount rate shall be the equivalent zero-coupon spot yield of the yield curve with matching duration for durations less than or equal to 20 years.
 The valuation interest rate assumptions are consistent with risk free rates as provided by the IC.
-Discount rates used as of December 31, 2018 and 2017 follow:
+Discount rates used as of December 31, 2019 and 2018 follow:

+2019 2018

-2018 2017 Peso BVAL PHP Reference Yield Curve 6.27% - 6.76% PDST-R2 Yield Curve 3.06% - 5.15% Dollar International Yield Curve 3.26% - 4.01% International Yield Curve 1.80% - 3.63%
+Peso BVAL PHP Reference Yield Curve BVAL PHP Reference Yield Curve

+3.69% - 5.62% 6.27% - 6.76%

+Dollar International Yield Curve International Yield Curve

+2.01% - 3.27% 3.26% - 4.01%